drone-gps/PyGPSClient/README.md

 15. Configuration settings for PyGPSClient can be saved and recalled via the Menu..File..Save/Load Configuration options.
 By default, PyGPSClient will look for a file named `pygpsclient.json` in the user's home directory.
 Certain configuration settings require manual editing e.g. custom preset UBX, NMEA and TTY commands and tag colour schemes - see details below.
     - It is recommended to re-save the configuration settings after each PyGPSClient version update, or if you see the warning "Consider re-saving" on startup.
     - PyGPSClient will prompt you to stop all running input and output streams before loading a new configuration.
-    - Any active serial or RTK connection must be stopped before loading a new configuration.

 #### <a name="updates">Checking for the latest version</a>